gmwyso19/DataVis_Final_Project/updates.md

 ## April 20 Beginning of Class

 Between Monday and Wednesday, I worked on creating some leaflet maps.
 Using both leaflet and plotly.
 They both did not run the way I intended them and need some more work, which hopefully I can accomplish in class today.
 But before I was able to do that I had to change the Longitude and Latitude variables from characters to numerics.
 I did so initially with the as.numeric function, and realized that was a mistake, and went back and renamed the data set and used the parse_numbers() function.

+## April 20 End of Class

+During class today I focused on trying different ways to make maps.
+Although most of them did not run correctly, It was helpful to see multiple ways that I could create the maps I have in mind.
+Hopefully this weekend I will be able to finalize a map.